Who would have thought that an old car could be a concrete aid to the environment?

-The old car for the environment
+The old car in favor of the environment

 As we have seen, the transport system is one of the most polluting sectors of all, and it needs a lot of work to be able to change drastically.